Surfaces of constant principal-curvatures ratio in isotropic geometry: Helical surfaces

 Family~\eqref{helical-1} is a family of helical isotropic minimal surfaces joining helicoid~\eqref{eq-helicoid} and logarithmoid~\eqref{eq-logarithmoid} (after appropriate scaling of the $z$-coordinate).
-It can be alternatively described as the family of the graphs of the harmonic functions $z=\mathrm{Re}(C\log (x+iy))$ with varying complex parameter $C$ (again, up to isotropic similarity).
+It can be alternatively described as the family of the graphs of the harmonic functions $z=\mathrm{Re}(C\log (x+iy))$ with varying complex parameter $C$ (again, up to isotropic similarity). \bluevar{ It is the associated family of the helicoid in isotropic geometry \cite[Sections~4.1 and~4.3(a)]{ds21b}; thus surfaces~\eqref{helical-1} can be called ``\emph{isotropic helicatenoids}''.
+Just like their Euclidean analogs, they are isometric to each other for different $c$, after scaling of the $z$-coordinate by $1/\sqrt{1+c^2}$.
+Notice that in isotropic geometry, the most natural notion of \emph{isometry} requires preservation of both the metric and the isotropic Gaussian curvature~\cite{isometric-isotropic}.
+This is indeed the case here by~\eqref{eq-K-helical}. }